codegor/vuex-laravel-resource-api/README.md

  this.$http
  ```

- **Function** for set Bearer Auth header (will be cool if you set up JWT Token in app.js file or in vuex init file, when init Vue and Vuex):
+ **Function** for set Bearer Auth header (will be cool if you set up JWT Token in app.js file or in vuex init file, when init Vue and Vuex or use auth prop from routes.js file):
  ```javascript
   /**
    * If you use JWT Auth, to set Header you can use this function